Hudy666/Hudy666.GitHub.io/README.md

 ```

 ## For more information（CV）
-More info about me can be found in [CV-chinese](https://Hudy666.GitHub.io/files/Dayi Hu-Chi.
-CV.pdf) and [CV-chinese](https://Hudy666.GitHub.io/files/Dayi Hu-Eng.
+More info about me can be found in [CV-Chinese](https://Hudy666.GitHub.io/files/Dayi Hu-Chi.
+CV.pdf) and [CV- English](https://Hudy666.GitHub.io/files/Dayi Hu-Eng.
 CV.pdf).